mfatkhutdinova/machine_learning/README.md

 ### Mephi_course
 Laboratory work from MEPHI.
 For study / practice.
-Later I will post solutions 4 and 5 of the work.

 ### S7 hackaton
 Hackaton from S7 Airlines.
 Participated in the direction of Big Data.